Church leaders have also asked President Uhuru Kenyatta not to assent to the amendments.

 At the same time, community leaders and traders in Nairobi on Tuesday vowed to counter planned Cord protests on January 4.

-The Senate is on Wednesday scheduled to debate the amendments that have created anxiety after the Opposition threatened to call countrywide “mass action”.
+The Senate is on Wednesday scheduled to debate the amendments that have created anxiety after the Opposition threatened to call for countrywide “mass action”.

 Speaking in Sabatia, Vihiga County, on Tuesday, Mr Mudavadi called on the Senate to push for the formation of a mediation committee by turning down the amendments, approved in a chaotic National Assembly just before the Christmas break.